acron0/cudgel/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## TODO
+ + Figwheel's live reloading needs fixing.
+It works about 3-4 times then falls over.
+Possibly something to do with WebGL context.
+Not sure.
+ + API should hide the need for #js reader macro.
+ClojureScript maps everywhere.
+ + 99% of the API is still missing!!

 ## License

 Copyright © 2014 Antony Woods